f-tops/Formri/README.md

 - Fetching user details from an external API
 - Sending email notifications with user data
 - Displaying all users and users with ".biz" email addresses
+- Complete Aspire dashboard used for analyzing container logs, performance and other infrastructure information

 ## Technologies Used
 - .NET Core 8 Aspire